-Looking for the best romantic movies on Netflix?
+Want the best Netflix romantic movies?
 The streaming service is definitely not short of romantic comedies – especially when Christmas is involved – but they're not all created equal.

-Set It Up (2018)
+Set It Up

 In Set It Up, two 20-something overworked assistants in New York City plan to set up their bosses on dates, in order to get them both off their backs.
 But as you might have guessed, there’s more than one fledgling love story at work here.
 Taking inspiration from classic romcoms such as When Harry Met Sally, Zoey Deutch and Glen Powell make for a cute and extremely likeable lead coupling, while the movie hits all the romcom tropes we know and love – it’s perfect Valentine’s viewing, and one of the best Netflix original movies full stop.

-Malcolm & Marie (2021)
+Malcolm & Marie

-If there’s one romantic movie everyone is talking about this year, it’s Malcolm & Marie.
-The Hollywood-set drama, filmed entirely in black and white, stars John David Washington (Tenet) and Zendaya (the Tom Holland Spider-Man movies) as a director and his girlfriend, who face some hard truths about their relationship after he forgets to thank her for her work on his latest film in a speech – a drama based on a real-life faux pas by director Sam Levinson.
-Boasting captivating central performances, the film is also notable in that it was written, financed and filmed during the Covid-19 pandemic, with its stars even responsible for their own makeup and wardrobe due to the film’s contained set.
+If there’s one romantic movie everyone was talking about in 2021, it was Malcolm & Marie.
+The Hollywood-set drama, filmed entirely in black and white, stars John David Washington (Tenet (opens in new tab)) and Zendaya (Spider-Man) as a director and his girlfriend, who face some hard truths about their relationship after he forgets to thank her for her work on his latest film in a speech – a drama based on a real-life faux pas by director Sam Levinson, the man behind megahit drama Euphoria (opens in new tab).

-Always Be My Maybe (2019)
+Always Be My Maybe

 Is there anything better than cosying up with a romcom on a date night?
 This modern favorite stars Randall Park and Ali Wong as childhood sweethearts who rekindle their teenage fling as adults.
 As well as starring in the movie, Park and Wong also co-wrote the script together and are actually old friends, so perhaps it’s no surprise that their on-screen chemistry feels so real.
 Mixing irresistible charm with contemporary social commentary and a fabulous Keanu Reeves cameo, this is certainly a romcom worth adding to your watch list.

-To All The Boys I’ve Loved Before (2018)
+To All The Boys I’ve Loved Before

-But, in what would be every teen’s worst nightmare, the letters are accidentally exposed when they’re mailed out to every unwitting recipient, including her former school crush, Peter Kavinsky (Noah Centineo).
+But, in what would be every teen’s worst nightmare, the letters are accidentally exposed when they’re mailed out to every unwitting recipient, including her former school crush, Peter Kavinsky.
 Things go from excruciating to exciting when Lara Jean and Peter enter into a mutually beneficial pretend relationship… but as these things tend to go in romcoms, it doesn't stay pretend forever.
 Look out for Lara Jean’s phone wallpaper in the movie, which is of her and Peter asleep – it’s actually a real photo, taken by a crew member, of the actors relaxing together off-set.

-Our Souls At Night (2017)
+Our Souls At Night

 Romantic movies don’t have to be about teenagers.
 Our Souls At Night casts the iconic Jane Fonda and Robert Redford as romantic leads, sharing more chemistry than a pair of high-school crushes could ever dream of.
 Based on the bestselling novel of the same name by Kent Haruf, the film tells the story of a lonely widow and widower who are neighbors and agree to combat their loneliness by spending their nights together.
 A powerful reminder that new love has no age limit.